Train Sim World: Train Sim World 5

-Just Trains' second route for the Train Sim World series was the 90 mi Preston–Carlisle stretch of the West Coast Main Line, including Shap Summit.
+Just Trains's second route for the Train Sim World series was the 90 mi Preston–Carlisle stretch of the West Coast Main Line, including Shap Summit.
 Set in the late 1980s, it also features the Morecambe branch line from Lancaster.
 The British Rail Class 87 was included, as was both the three-car variant and the two-car variant of the Class 101.
 The Class 47 and the Class 08 were also included with the route.
 Those who owned Blackpool Branches could also play the Class 142 on this route.

 Incredible Trains released its first route, London Overground Mildmay line: Stratford–Willesden Junction, in March 2025.
 Also in March 2025, Dovetail Games released the Thomas & Friends DLC and a few days later, the Spoorlijn Zwolle–Groningen, which was the first Dutch route to be released on Train Sim World.

 In May 2025, Frankfurt S-Bahn was released, on PC and Gen 9 consoles, featuring lines S1, S8 and S9.

-Alan Thomson Simulation released Manchester Airport Commuter in July 2025, including the line from Manchester Piccadilly to Alderley Edge via Manchester Airport and Stockport.
+Alan Thomson Simulation (ATS) released Manchester Airport Commuter in July 2025, including the line from Manchester Piccadilly to Alderley Edge via Manchester Airport and Stockport.

 Train Sim World VR: New York

-Dovetail Games' first foray into virtual reality, Train Sim World VR: New York, was announced on the same day as Train Sim World 5.
-Developed in partnership with Just Add Water, the game will allow the Harlem Line route to be played on the Meta Quest.
+Dovetail Games's first foray into virtual reality, Train Sim World VR: New York, was announced on the same day as Train Sim World 5.
+Developed in partnership with Just Add Water, the game allows the Harlem Line route to be played on the Meta Quest.
 It released on 31 March 2025.